-7. Connect the fiber optic cable to the transceiver, as shown in Figure 76 on page 140.
+7. Connect the fiber optic cable to the transceiver, as shown in Figure 76.
 The connector on the cable should fit snugly into the port, and the tab should lock the connector into place.

 Figure 76.
 Connecting a Fiber Optic Cable to an SFP or SFP+ Transceiver